hotwired/stimulus/docs/reference/lifecycle_callbacks.md

 ------------ | --------------------
-initialize() | Once, when the controller is first instantiated connect()    | Anytime the controller is connected to the DOM disconnect() | Anytime the controller is disconnected from the DOM
+initialize() | Once, when the controller is first instantiated connect()    | Anytime the controller is connected to the DOM [name]TargetConnected(target: Element) | Anytime a target is connected to the DOM disconnect() | Anytime the controller is disconnected from the DOM [name]TargetDisconnected(target: Element) | Anytime a target is disconnected from the DOM

 ## Connection